AI Agent Skill

 The Information Card

 Reducing the container to amplify the content.
+A card is a logical group, not a physical object in a box.

 The Noisy Way